yujunz/gitlab.com-runbooks/docs/frontend/haproxy.md

 ## bin/haproxy-server-roles

-When servers or haproxy VMs are added to the corresponding chef role must be updated so that:
+When servers or haproxy VMs are added to the fleet, the corresponding chef role must be updated so that:

 1. HAProxy VMs have the peer list